Ryan Giggs

-Ryan Joseph Giggs OBE (né Wilson; 29 November 1973) is a Welsh football coach and former player.
-Regarded as one of the greatest players of his generation, Giggs played his entire professional career for Manchester United and briefly served as the club's interim manager.
+Ryan Joseph Giggs OBE (né Wilson; born 29 November 1973) is a Welsh football coach, co-owner of Salford City, and former player who played as a left midfielder or winger.
+He is regarded as one of the greatest players of his generation, and one of the best wingers in the history of football.
+Giggs spent his entire professional career at Manchester United, where he also served as the club's interim player-manager and assistant manager.
+He is one of the most decorated footballers of all time, and is one of only 51 players to have made over 1,000 career appearances.

 The son of rugby union and Wales international rugby league footballer Danny Wilson, Giggs was born in Cardiff but moved to Manchester at the age of six when his father joined Swinton RLFC.
 Predominantly a left midfielder, he began his career with Manchester City, but joined Manchester United on his 14th birthday in 1987.
 He made his professional debut for the club in 1991 and spent the next 23 years in the first team.
-Towards the end of the 2013–14 season, he was named as the club's interim player-manager following the sacking of David Moyes.
-He was named as assistant manager under Moyes' permanent replacement, Louis van Gaal, on 19 May 2014; he retired from playing the same day holding the club record for competitive appearances – 963.
-In addition, he became a co-owner of Salford City, alongside some of his former teammates, commonly referred to as The Class of '92.
-At international level, Giggs played for the Wales national team 64 times between 1991 and 2007 and was named as the captain of the Great Britain team that competed at the 2012 Summer Olympics.
-He is one of only 28 players to have made over 1,000 career appearances.
+He retired from playing with the end of the 2013–14 season, holding the club record for competitive appearances – 963.
+Towards the end of the 2013–14 season, he became the club's interim player-manager following the sacking of David Moyes.
+He was assistant manager under Moyes' permanent replacement, Louis van Gaal.
+Giggs left United in July 2016, following the appointment of José Mourinho.
+During his time at United he won 13 Premier League titles – more than any other player in history, four FA Cups, three League Cups, two UEFA Champions League titles, a FIFA Club World Cup, an Intercontinental Cup, a UEFA Super Cup and nine FA Community Shields.
+Manchester United and Liverpool are the only clubs in English football history to have won more league championships than Giggs.

-Giggs left Manchester United in July 2016, following the appointment of José Mourinho.
-He was linked with a number of clubs, including Swansea City on two occasions, before being named the new manager of the Wales national team in January 2018.
-After a difficult first year and an initial slow start in their group, Wales under Giggs went unbeaten for the rest of 2019, finishing second and securing qualification for UEFA Euro 2020.
-Ultimately, Giggs did not end up managing the team at the tournament, which was delayed due to the COVID-19 pandemic, as he was arrested on suspicion of assault.
-His assistant manager Rob Page took charge in his absence, and continued to do so for qualification for the 2022 FIFA World Cup, as his bail was extended.
-With his trial set to take place later that summer, he resigned in June 2022, and Page was named as his successor.
+At international level, Giggs played for the Wales national team 64 times between 1991 and 2007, and captained the Great Britain team that competed at the 2012 Summer Olympics.
+He became the new manager of the Wales national team in January 2018.
+Giggs led Wales to qualification for UEFA Euro 2020.
+He did not manage the team at the tournament however, which was delayed due to the COVID-19 pandemic, as he was arrested on suspicion of assault.
+His assistant manager Rob Page took charge in his absence.
+Giggs resigned in June 2022, and Page was named as his successor.